 (CSA/EPA certified means that the wood stove meets certain requirements for air pollution reduction and cleaner burning fuel standards).

-**If you are applying for a rebate for a heat pump, you are permitted to keep your old wood stove as a backup heat source when the power goes out or when it gets too cold.
+**If you are applying for a rebate for a heat pump, you are permitted to keep your old wood stove as a backup heat source when the power goes out or when it gets too cold, even if it is not CSA/EPA certified.
+You will need to sign a pledge stating that you will only use your wood stove in these emergency situations.
 Different models of heat pumps work well at different temperatures.
 Talk to your local retailer for more information.
-If you install a heat pump you are allowed to keep your old wood stove even if it is not CSA/EPA certified.
 However, if you decide to get rid of your old wood stove you can qualify for an additional $300 bounty.
-Rebates for heat pumps can be combined with federal rebates for heat pumps through the Greener Homes Grant.
-You will also need to sign a pledge stating that you will only use your wood stove when the power goes out or when it gets too cold that your heat pump does not provide adequate heat.

 ***If you are purchasing a wood pellet stove or CSA/EPA certified wood stove, you will qualify for a rebate only if your old wood stove is not CSA/EPA certified.
 Your old wood stove will also have to be destroyed and cannot be reused.
 You must take photos of the old wood stove in place before removal as well as photos of the new stove after it has been installed and submit these with your application for a rebate.

-The Air Quality Rebate Voucher must be picked up at Kardash Plumbing and Heating and Parky’s Heating and Cooling, after purchasing your qualifying heating appliance.
+The Air Quality Rebate Voucher must be picked up at Kardash Plumbing & Heating and Parky’s Heating & Cooling, after purchasing your qualifying heating appliance.

 Renovating?
 Building?
-Heat Pumps are available for more rebates:
+More rebates are available for heat pumps:

 Thank you to Columbia Basin Trust Technology Grant and all the participants in this program.